CIAA tourney: Balancing basketball, partying for 75 years

 But the money the tournament has generated for the host city is notable.

-Tom Murray, the president of the Charlotte Regional Visitors Authority, estimates the CIAA tournament produced an estimated economic impact of $43.7 million last year in Charlotte.
+Tom Murray, CEO of the Charlotte Regional Visitors Authority, estimates the CIAA tournament produced an economic impact of $43.7 million last year in Charlotte.
 He said it has generated an estimated $600 million in total economic impact over the previous 14 years, including $370 million in direct visitor spending.

 Other cities have taken notice.

-Note: This story has been corrected to note that Tom Murray is CEO, not president, of the Charlotte Regional Visitors Authority.